Where to Stay in San Sebastian - A Local’s Neighborhood Guide

 Overview of the city’s layout and neighborhoods

-The best way to figure out San Sebastián’s geography is by understanding the city’s relationship to its four principal geographic “features”: the Cantabrian Sea and the 3 mountains – Igeldo, Urgull, and Ulia - that dot the cityscape.
+The best way to figure out San Sebastián’s geography is by understanding the city’s relationship to its five principal geographic “features”: the Cantabrian Sea, the 3 mountains of Igeldo, Urgull, and Ulia, and the Urumea River.

-My 4 recommended neighborhoods
+Quick summary of my 4 recommended neighborhoods

 There’s also very good public transportation here, so even if you stay somewhere more removed from the center, you’ll be able to get around quickly and easily.
 Having said that though, if this is your first time in the city and you’ll only be here for a few days, I don’t think it really makes sense to stay further out, as those neighborhoods are very residential, aren’t nearly as pretty as the more central ones, and figuring out the public transit could be a hassle.